MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-experiment.md

 ---
 title: Machine learning experiment
-description: Learn how to create an experiment and track runs, and review examples of using mlflow. ms.reviewer: mopeakande ms.author: negust
+description: Learn how to create an experiment and track runs, and review examples of using MLflow. ms.reviewer: mopeakande ms.author: negust
 author: nelgson